Sacraments

 Adult Baptisms are celebrated at the Easter Vigil as part of the RCIA Process.

-The sacrament of Confirmation is celebrated with our ninth graders during the Easter after they have completed a preparation program including prayer, study, service, and a retreat.
+The sacrament of Confirmation is celebrated with our ninth graders during the Easter after they have completed preparation.

 Any Baptized adult Catholic who has not yet been confirmed is invited to participate in the RCIA process in preparation to receive the Sacrament of Confirmation during the Easter season.